-Yesterday I received an email from a candidate that I recently hired for a client.
+Yesterday I received an email from a tech candidate in Melbourne that I recently hired for a client.
 It contained some logistic information, but also this;

 It’s great feedback, and whilst we try to create that feeling every time, in all honesty, we probably miss the mark every now and then.
 But what I’ve learned over time, is that it’s the small things that make the difference.